-- An academic essay outlining their personal journey towards their own integrative approach and how this informed by theory, with particular reference to the three approaches taught on the course. - A seminar presentation on a topic from the module component indicative content in each term. - A final theory case study illustrating an advanced level of theoretical knowledge and its application in the trainee's clinical practice - this paper will be presented to the supervision group in Term 3 as a work-in-progress and to demonstrate the trainee's facility with professional communication. - A process report of a client presented in a supervision session which should focus on the interpersonal process of the session and illustrate the trainee's capacity as a reflective and reflexive practitioner. - A self-evaluation of learning essay incorporating reflection on emotional and relational aspects of learning, with particular focus on the PPD group, during the course - an abstract of this will be presented to the PPD group in Term 3. - A completed student clinical portfolio, to be handed in to the clinical placement coordinator, is also necessary to pass the course, including a mental health familiarisation report on the learning from the mental health familiarisation placement.
+- An academic essay outlining their personal journey towards their own integrative approach and how this informed by theory, with particular reference to the three approaches taught on the course. - A final theory case study illustrating an advanced level of theoretical knowledge and its application in the trainee's clinical practice this paper will be presented to the supervision group in Term 3 as a work-in-progress and to demonstrate the trainee's facility with professional communication.
+This study incorporates process work drawn from example client sessions. - A reflective essay incorporating reflection on emotional and relational aspects of learning, with particular focus on the PPD group, during the course. - A completed student clinical portfolio, to be handed in to the clinical placement coordinator, is also necessary to pass the course, including a mental health familiarisation report on the learning from the mental health familiarisation placement.